2023 Alaska International Senior Games set to kick off next weekend

 AISG separates the events out in different age groups, medals are awarded for men and women in 5-year age categories starting from 50-54.
 Medals are awarded for the first, second and third place contestants at the venue of the event immediately after its conclusion.

 DeRuyter also shared that she believes the games are a great way to meet new people.
-“I participate with an entire group of people that I would never meet any other way.” said DeRuyter about participating in the games.
+“I participate with an entire group of people that I would never meet any other way,” DeRuyter.

-The Alaska International Senior Games have brought contestants from all over the world.

 The games have many repeat contestants, some of which have competed since the start of the AISG in 2003.